Our Services

 Helpful Resources

-Persistent fatigue on levothyroxine is common and often due to a not-quite-right dose even with a normal TSH, poor absorption from timing with food, coffee, calcium or iron, limited T4 to T3 conversion, or other causes such as iron, B12 or vitamin D deficiency, sleep apnea, depression or anxiety, perimenopause, diabetes, or Hashimoto’s-related inflammation.
+Persistent fatigue on levothyroxine is common and usually has a fixable cause.
+The most frequent reasons include a slightly off dose (even with a "normal" TSH), poor absorption from taking levothyroxine too close to food, coffee, calcium, or iron, limited conversion of T4 to T3, or overlapping issues like iron, B12, or vitamin D deficiency, sleep apnea, depression, anxiety, perimenopause, diabetes, or Hashimoto's-related inflammation.

 If you're taking levothyroxine but still feel tired, foggy, or "not yourself," you're not alone.
 Levothyroxine is the standard treatment for hypothyroidism and works well for many people.
 But for some, symptoms persist—even when lab tests look "normal."